toddfoster/toddfoster.github.com/books.md

 ## June 2020
 * Edward Snowden, _Permanent Record_ (Metropolitan Books: 2019)
 * Peter J. Gomes, _The Scandalous Gospel of Jesus: What's So Good About the Good News?_ (HarperOne: 2007)
+* Pope Francis, _Praise Be to You; Laudato Si'; On Care For Our Common Home_ (Beacon Publishing: 2015) [online](http://w2.vatican.va/content/francesco/en/encyclicals/documents/papa-francesco_20150524_enciclica-laudato-si.html)
 * Walter Brueggemann, _Preaching from the Old Testament_ (Fortress Press: 2019)

 ## May 2020